Bud Moore (NASCAR owner): Early and personal life

-Moore was born on May 25, 1925 on a farm in Spartanburg, South Carolina to Walter M. "Dick" Moore Sr.; he was one of ten children, including six brothers and three sisters.
+Moore was born on May 25, 1925, on a farm in Spartanburg, South Carolina, to Walter M. "Dick" Moore Sr.; he was one of ten children, including six brothers and three sisters.
 After attending Jenkins and Cleveland Junior High, he started going to Spartanburg High School.
 After receiving his driver's license at the age of 14, he and friends Joe Eubanks and Cotton Owens raced their cars in the streets.

 He met his wife, Betty Clark, while in high school.
 The two dated until Moore departed for the military and got engaged prior to his service.
 When Moore returned, they married and had three sons, Greg, Daryl, and Brent.
 They also have five grandchildren.
 Greg and Daryl were also involved in NASCAR, serving as team consultants for Fenley-Moore Motorsports alongside their father; Daryl served as Chief Engine Builder; Greg had also worked as Bud Moore Engineering's team manager.
-When his NASCAR career ended, Moore returned to North Carolina and became a farmer, raising Santa Gertrudis cattle with Greg and Daryl.
+When his NASCAR career ended, Moore returned to South Carolina and became a farmer, raising Santa Gertrudis cattle with Greg and Daryl.

 There is also a South Carolina-born NASCAR driver named Bud Moore who raced in the 1960s and 1970s.
 Nicknamed "Little Bud", the driver has no relation to the owner.

-Moore died on November 27, 2017 in Spartanburg at the age of 92.
+Moore died on November 27, 2017, in Spartanburg at the age of 92.